-When you are initially eligible for Plan coverage and employer contributions are received on your behalf, your Health Reimbursement Account is established and a portion of the employer contributions made on your behalf is credited to that Account.
-Thereafter, you may submit claims for health care expenses incurred by you, your spouse, and any other eligible dependents.
+When you are initially eligible for Plan coverage and employer contributions are received on your behalf, your HRA is established and a portion of the employer contributions made on your behalf is credited to that account.
+While contributions are only made to your HRA while you are an active employee, vou can use vour HRA in retirement and submit claims for health care expenses incurred by you, your spouse, and any other eligible dependents.
+While you are an active employee, employer contributions made on your behalf continue to be credited to your HRA.